Gradual-Typing/LambdaIFCStar/README.md

 # File Structure

-Agda source files are located in the `src/` directory and end with `.agda`:
+All Agda source files are located in the [`src/`](./src) directory and end with `.agda`.

+There are three top-level modules: one contains all type-check-able proofs;
+the other two compiles to executable binaries:

 + [`Proofs`](./src/Proofs.agda): sources the proofs of important meta-theoretical results in the following modules: